Ulflander/lyonesse/README.md

 #### Namespaces

-Since Jessy 0.1.3, you can use namespaces in Jessy files:
+Since Lyonesse 0.1.3, you can use namespaces in Lyonesse files:

 ```
 my: